Skip to main content

 The Craig lab focuses on (1) grass endophyte toxicity – the Neotyphodium coenophialum is a mutualistic symbiotic fungus living within tall fescue grass, granting the grass unusual resistance to drought, insects, and overgrazing.
 This, however, comes at a cost of potentially causing endophyte toxicosis in ruminants, a disease characterized by intolerance of heat and cold and spontaneous abortion of calves and foals.
 My research is an expression microarray based study of physiological and toxicological responses to endophyte toxicosis in cattle.
 (2) The second area is bioremediation of explosive compounds, which are frequently toxic and accumulate in soil.
 Previous research has indicated that the bacterium Sporanaerobacter acetigenes can tolerate extremely high concentrations of the explosive compound RDX and may be capable of breaking it down.
 I am assembling a draft genome of this bacterium utilizing high throughput sequencing.
 My goal after graduation is either continued research with a bioinformatics and genetics focus or something related to human health, possibly in medicine.

-Worked with Dr. Craig.
+Advisor: Dr. Morrie Craig.

 Laura Taggart-Murphy